-In the "Codex Hammurabi", a law collection of the Babylonian king Hammurabi (1728-1686 BC), which according to the Sumerian tradition emanates from an inspiration of the sun god Šamaš, says: The wine is one of the most precious gifts of the earth.
+In the Codex Hammurabi, a law of the Babylonian king Hammurabi (1728-1686 BC), which according to the Sumerian tradition is based on an inspiration of the sun god Šamaš, says: Wine is one of the most precious gifts of the earth.
 So he demands love and respect, we have to respect him.
-But that was probably beer even before the wine, the first alcoholic beverage that was brewed in the early civilizations at least 6,000 years ago.
+Probably that was it beer even before the wine, the first alcoholic beverage that was brewed in the early civilizations at least over 6,000 years ago.
 To be considered the cradle of viticulture Mesopotamia.
 Transcaucasia and / or according to recent research Southeastern Anatolia in the present day Turkey,

 The big difference between a moderate Weingenuss with an exciting effect and excessive alcohol abuse describes an impressive essay by the Austrian poet Peter Rosegger (1843-1918), which amounts to a prosaic declaration of love to the wine.
-The opposite with some anecdotes and true stories about excessive consumption of alcohol as well as "famous drinkers" is under the keyword intoxication reported.
+The opposite with some anecdotes and true events about excessive consumption of alcohol as well as "famous drinkers" is under the keyword intoxication reported.
 Under Customs in viticulture is a list of relevant keywords related to rituals, festivals and other "wine related practices".

 Hammurabi Stele: From Mbzt - Own Work, CC BY 3.0 , Link

 Hammurabi Stele Headboard : By I, Sailko , CC BY 2.5 , Link

 Messwein Mug: demarco / 123RF royalty free images